UCSolarCarTeam/Helios-Hermes/README.md

     `ar -rv libgmock.a gtest-all.o gmock-all.o`

 Congratulations!
 You now have a `libgmock.a` archive file.
-Create a `Hermes/build/.lib` directory using `mkdir -p Hermes/build/.lib` in the root directory and then place the `libmock.a` archive file in the `Hermes/build/.lib/` directory and you should be good to go.
+Create a `Epsilon-Hermes/build/.lib` directory using `mkdir -p Epsilon-Hermes/build/.lib` in the root directory and then place the `libgmock.a` archive file in the `Epsilon-Hermes/build/.lib/` directory and you should be good to go.
-Run `qmake` and then `make check` in the `Hermes/src/` directory to run the tests.
+Run `qmake` and then `make check` in the `Epsilon-Hermes/src/` directory to run the tests.

 Both gmock and the gtest folders located in `googletest/googlemock/include/` and `googletest/googletest/include/` need to be placed in the `/usr/local/include` system directory.